Altova FlowForce Server 2025 Advanced Edition

 Implementation

-This subsection shows step-by-step instructions on how to create a simple job that outputs the text "Hello World!" in the browser.
+This subsection describes step-by-step instructions on how to create a simple job that outputs the text "Hello World!" in the browser.
+The implementation of this scenario is also shown in the GIF file at the bottom of this topic.

 Step 1: Create a job

-To create a job, follow the instruction below:
+To create a job, follow the instructions below:

 1.Log on to FlowForce Server.